-District of Columbia Minimum Wage Poster Poster Required
+District Of Columbia District of Columbia Minimum Wage Poster Required

-The District of Columbia Minimum Wage Poster is a minimum wage law poster by the District of Columbia Office Of Human Rights.
-This is a mandatory posting for all employers in District of Columbia, and businesses who fail to comply may be subject to fines or sanctions.
+The District of Columbia Minimum Wage Poster is a labor law posters poster by the District Of Columbia Office Of Human Rights.
+This is a mandatory posting for all employers in District Of Columbia, and businesses who fail to comply may be subject to fines or sanctions.

 This law poster must be placed in a conspicuous area where all employees of the District of Columbia may easily view it.
 This poster includes past, current, as well as future minimum wage rates, as well as information in regards to overtime pay, exceptions, and other provisions.
 Rates are distributed depending on if the employee obtains gratuities.
 For instance, an employee who does not obtain gratuities in the 2019 year must be paid no less than $14.00 per hour.
 An employee who obtains gratuities in the 2019 year, however, must be paid no less than $4.45 each hour.
 Additional information about this law includes the rate policy for tipped employees, deductions, meals, uniforms, maintaining records, and others listed.
 To file a complaint, it is encouraged to contact the Department of Employment Services.

 DC All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both District Of Columbia and Federal poster requirements by clicking here .